czystyl/apollo-link-computed-property/README.md

 ## Introduction

-Apollo link for support `@computed` directive on client side.
+Apollo link for `@computed` directive support on client side.

-> Also can check this directive for [the server](https://github.com/czystyl/apollo-link-computed-property).
+> Check this directive for the [server](https://github.com/czystyl/apollo-link-computed-property) side.

 # Table of Contents